yazi-rs/yazi-rs.github.io/docs/configuration/overview.md

 ]
 ```

-They are also available for previewers, preloaders, and icons.
+They are also available for open, icon, previewer, and preloader rules.
 See [keymap.toml](/docs/configuration/keymap) for more details.

 ## Custom config directory